amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-boot-with-kafka-communication.md

 ## Introduction

 Kafka over the years has gained a lot in popularity for its high throughput and real-time asynchronous messaging.
-It's considered a de facto standard for streaming of events and provides fault-tolerant storage that is stable, reliable, and scalable.
+It's considered a de facto standard for streaming events and provides fault-tolerant storage that is stable, reliable, and scalable.

 So today we will be looking into how we can communicate with Kafka from a Spring Boot application to send and receive messages or events.

 ## Creating a Producer

-Let’s go to [https://start.spring.io](https://start.spring.io) and create an application adding the `spring-kafka` dependency as bellow.
+Let’s go to [https://start.spring.io](https://start.spring.io) and create an application adding the `spring-kafka` dependency as below.

 ```xml
 <dependency>